NSBum/AnkiStatsServer/README.md

 As of April 2016, this application simply provides a one-way conduit for getting data into a MySQL database.
 And it only accepts a certain subset of metrics - those that are provided by the companion project [AnkiStats]().
 If you have idea that build on this basic project, please dive in.

+### Assumptions

+You should have a server on which to install this application, some basic knowledge around the terminal, and a working install of MySQL server.

 ### Prerequisites

 You'll need to get some prerequisites out of the way first.